Florida-Poly/Florida-Poly.github.io/contribute/readme.md

 # Main Focus
-The main focus of this project it to make commonly used links easily accessible to the Florida Polytechnic Community.
+The main focus of this project is to make commonly used links easily accessible to the Florida Polytechnic Community.
 This website should meet or exceed the performance of the [floridapoly.edu](https://floridapoly.edu/) website concerning:
 1. Useability
 2. Loading Speed
 3. Performance